-You must quarantine for 14 days, starting from the date of your last contact with the person with COVID-19 (this is day 0).
+Quarantine for 10 days, starting from the date of your last contact with the person with COVID-19 (this is day 0).
 There are certain groups of people who must quarantine for 14 days.

 Do not go to work, school or any public places.
-Do not leave your home unless you are getting healthcare.
-Do not allow visitors into your home, unless they are coming to care for you.
+Do not leave your home unless you have to get healthcare.
+Do not allow visitors into your home, unless you need their help to care for yourself.

 Limit contact with people you live with

 Stay in your own room and have your own bathroom, if you can.
-Wear a face covering, or have others wear a face covering around you.
+Wear a face covering, and have others wear a face covering around you.

 Use a separate bathroom, if you can.
 If you share a bathroom: